Updated July 15, 2023

 - Similarly, if the global oil price goes up, it will increase the inflation of buying country and affect the country’s economy.

-In short, transaction risk is the risk or exposure because of inter-currency transactions and the occurrence of losses because of the fluctuations in the foreign currency.
+In short, transaction risk is the risk or exposure because of inter-currency transactions and the occurrence of losses because of fluctuations in the foreign currency.
 This fluctuation will affect the cash flow of the firm or country.

 This is a guide to Transaction Risk.
-Here we also discuss the definition and characteristics of transaction risk along with advantages and disadvantages.
+Here we also discuss the definition and characteristics of transaction risk along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –